PiercingXX/Piercingxx/README.md

 - Email: Don’t

-	Open an issue in the relevant repo instead.
+	Open an issue in the relevant repo.
 If it’s a rant, make it entertaining.
 ---